shimlab/NanoSplicer/README.md

 # NanoSplicer
-NanoSplicer is a program for accurately identify splice sites using Nanopore data (both basecalls and squiggles).
+NanoSplicer is a program for accurately identify splice juncitons using Nanopore data (both basecalls and squiggles).

 ## Keywords: